lgblgblgb/xemu/README.md

 Please don't hesitate to contact me, if you have an constructive opinion.
 Thanks!

+## The missing bits

+Still many work is left.
+Honestly, I feel, it would be better to be included in VICE, however I am lame to even understand *some* of the VICE internals ...
+But VICE has already quite exact 65C02 (well, I guess it has that too, not only 6502, hmm ...), VIA, disk drive ... whatever emulation.
+Just it would be needed to be "wire" things together.

+For both emulators, the major problem is the lack of any storage solution, or at least the ability to load programs.

+Of course audio emulation would be nice as well (LCD had *some* audio, also the VIC-20, for sure).

+About further problems with VIC-20 (please note: VIC-20 is currently not the major character of the show, much better emulators exists for that nice little machine!).

 ## Why the Commodore VIC-20 emulation is included?

 Foreword: this VIC-20 emulator is incomplete, unfinished, and very incorrect,